 Sundance Elementary School is a public elementary school in San Diego.
-The principal of Sundance Elementary School is Bob Rodrigo, whose e-mail is email@example.com.
-484 students attend Sundance Elementary School and identify as Filipino; White, non-Hispanic; and Black, non-Hispanic.
-17% of the Sundance Elementary School students are "limited in English proficiency."
+The principal of Sundance Elementary School is Bob Rodrigo, who can be contacted at email@example.com.
+484 students go to Sundance Elementary School and are mostly Filipino; White, non-Hispanic; and Black, non-Hispanic.
+17% of the Sundance Elementary School students have "limited English proficiency."
 18% of the 484 students here are paying reduced lunch prices.
 The student to teacher ratio at Sundance Elementary School is 17:1.
 Deer Canyon Elementary School is one of the nearest elementary schools.

 - Martial arts self defense

 |Students eligible for free or reduced-price lunch program||18%||11%|

 |Limited English proficiency||17%||12%|

 Sundance is a terrific school!
 I have a 1st grader and a preschooler that attend.
 Both years my older child has attended he has been fortunate to have exceptional teachers that are nurturing and solid in teaching the core academic subjects.
 My preschooler loves going to school and is having a great first experience.
 The principal and staff have created a positive place to learn.